oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_marketplace_publication_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a Publication resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a publication of the given type with an optional default package
+- For *state=present*, creates a publication of the specified listing type with an optional default package.
 - This resource has the following action operations in the :ref:`oci_publication_actions <ansible_collections.oci_publication_actions_module>` module: change_compartment.